tnb24/tsl/README.md

 const client = new Client(process.env.LASTFM_TOKEN)

+/* username is mandatory, time limit and the limit of number of artists is optional */

 (async () => {
-  // get the top artists of a user console.log(
+  // get the top artists of an user console.log(
     await client.getTopArtists("KidnappingNemo", "7day", 10)
-  ); /* username is mandatory, time limit and the limit of number of artists is optional */ })();
+  );
+  // get the top albums of an user
+    console.log(
+    await client.getTopAlbums("KidnappingNemo", "7day", 10)
+  )
+})();
 ```